 In Abu Dhabi it's very easy to hail a cab around the city.
 Flag down rate is AED 3.00 and you only pay what's in the meter (no minimum fare).

-Have a safe journey. about 8 years ago
+Have a safe journey. almost 9 years ago

 It is normally very easy to get a taxi in Dubai (depending on time and place) and prices are similar to Abu Dhabi.
 You can also call and book a taxi.
 There is also a new Metro which is very cheap and works well (however you might have to get a cab to/from the stations depending on where you going).

-Enjoy about 8 years agoAnswered by AD via WorldNomads.com
+Enjoy almost 9 years agoAnswered by AD via WorldNomads.com

 Abu Dhabi is fairly easy for cabs - you can either hail one on the street or you can book one via their booking system : 600535353 and these usually arrive within 5 minutes.
 You pay an extra 5AED if you use the booking system.